Learning GUI Grounding with Spatial Reasoning from Visual Feedback: Conclusion

 \section{Conclusion}

-We reframe GUI grounding as an interactive, cursor-driven search that leverages explicit visual feedback and stepwise spatial reasoning.
+We reframe GUI grounding as a cursor-driven search.
 During training, the rendered cursor provides explicit visual feedback that shows the predicted position on the GUI image, helping the model better align numerical coordinates with their corresponding on-screen positions.
-During inference, this interactive environment allows the model to conduct spatial reasoning based on its visual feedback, allowing it to incrementally refine its predictions. \MethodName couples GRPO with a trajectory-aware reward and employs cursor-centric focusing (\CropName) for balancing training efficiency and inference accuracy.
-Using Qwen-2.5-VL-7B as base model, \MethodName achieves state-of-the-art accuracy on ScreenSpot-v2 (93.9\%) and ScreenSpot-Pro (56.5\%), and the model learns an adaptive strategy to conduct more steps movement in difficult tasks.
+During inference, this interactive environment allows the model to incrementally refine its predictions. \MethodName couples GRPO with a trajectory-aware reward and employs cursor-centric focusing (\CropName) for balancing training efficiency and inference accuracy.
+Our comprehensive experiments demonstrate the effectiveness of \MethodName.
+Moreover, the evaluation results on spatial reasoning tasks show that \MethodName obtains better spatial reasoning capability that also generalises to out-of-distribution images.